LeapBeyond/az-cogsearch-test/arm/README.md

 export SPNAME=http://terraformaz
 export SPKEY=~/.ssh/terraformaz.pem
 export TENANT=azureleapbeyond
-export NAME=rahexample
-export LOCATION=uksouth
 export TMPLOC=${TMPDIR-/tmp}

 ```

-This file is used by both the scripts and Terraform to access and configure the environment.
+This file is used by both the scripts to access and configure the environment.

 | field | comment |
 |------ | ------- |